randy408/libspng/README.md

 ## Supporting spng

-You can sponsor development through [OpenCollective](https://opencollective.com/libspng/).
+You can sponsor development through [OpenCollective](https://opencollective.com/libspng/), funds will be used for maintenance and further development according to the [roadmap](https://github.com/randy408/libspng/milestones).

-## OpenCollective backers
+### OpenCollective backers

 #### Individuals